vcmerritt/nginx/README.md

 <br>

-**NOTE:  THESE STEPS ARE ALREADY COMPLETED if you "Configured NGINX for NextCloud above")**
+**NOTE:  THE STEPS BELOW ARE ALREADY COMPLETED if you "Configured NGINX for NextCloud" above**

 <br>